 Filling out your profile

-Next, it’s time to fill out your profile details (which like the bank and payment details, is mandatory for you to collaborate on the platform and get paid).
+Next, it’s time to fill out your profile details (mandatory for you to collaborate on the platform and get paid).
 This is where you can add in the following and more:

 - Profile photo